Steam turbine: History

 The first device that may be classified as a reaction steam turbine was little more than a toy, the classic Aeolipile, described in the 1st century by Hero of Alexandria in Roman Egypt.
 In 1551, Taqi al-Din in Ottoman Egypt described a steam turbine with the practical application of rotating a spit.
 Steam turbines were also described by the Italian Giovanni Branca (1629) and John Wilkins in England (1648).
 The devices described by Taqi al-Din and Wilkins are today known as steam jacks.
 In 1672, an impulse turbine-driven small toy car was designed by Ferdinand Verbiest.
 A more modern version of this car was produced some time in the late 18th century by an unknown German mechanic.
-In 1775, at Soho James Watt designed a reaction turbine that was put to work there.
+In 1775, James Watt designed a reaction turbine that was used at Soho Manufactory.
 In 1807, Polikarp Zalesov designed and constructed an impulse turbine, using it for the fire pump operation.
 In 1827, the Frenchmen Real and Pichon patented and constructed a compound impulse turbine.